-Bengtson’s principal teachers include Patricia Zander and Ann Schein.
-He has also worked significantly with Stephen Drury, and chamber music and performance practice with Robert Levin.
+Mr. Bengtson studied piano performance as a Harvard undergraduate with Patricia Zander.
+He also studied contemporary piano literature with Stephen Drury, and chamber music and performance practice with Robert Levin.
 He earned his MM and DMA degrees in piano performance at the Peabody Conservatory, studying with Ann Schein.
 He also studied harpsichord with Webb Wiggins, and fortepiano with Malcolm Bilson on a fellowship at Cornell University.
 He has participated in many American music festivals, such as the Aspen Music Festival, and the Baroque Performance Institute (BPI) at Oberlin Conservatory.
-In Europe, he studied at the Internationale Sommerakademie “Mozarteum” in Salzburg, at the Centre Acanthes in Avignon, and at the American Conservatory at Fontainebleau.
-In Salzburg, he performed Boulez’s Sonata no. 1 in the Wiener Saal, and at Fontainebleau, he was awarded the Prix de la Ville de Fontainebleau by Philippe Entremont for his performances.
+In Europe, he studied at the Internationale Sommerakademie “Mozarteum” in Salzburg, Austria, and the Centre Acanthes in Avignon, with Claude Helffer and at the American Conservatory at Fontainebleau, France, with Philippe Entremont.
+In Salzburg, he performed Boulez’s Sonata no. 1 in the Wiener Saal, and at Fontainebleau, he was awarded the Prix de la Ville de Fontainebleau for his performances.